svenbolte/wp-doodlez/readme.txt

 After install this plugin you will see "WPDoodle" item in the menu on the left site.

 == Changelog ==

+= 9.1.0.10.31 =
+Display answers on pie chart using votes. upper case display in details view

 = 9.1.0.10.30 =
 pagination for votes admin details (20 entry before page next)